joelhawksley/identity/components/slides.md

 # [fit] Rails @ GitHub

-^ GitHub is a Rails monolith that has been growing and evolving for over 10 years
+^ GitHub is a Rails monolith that is just turned 11 years old.

 ---

+# [fit] 209

+^ Over 200 controllers, not including our API

+---

 # [fit] 556

 ^ We have over 550 models

----

-# [fit] 209

-^ Over 200 controllers, not including our API

 ---